dpwright/srs/README.md

     You scored: 0.0

-When you enter a wrong answer, the `SimpleFlashcard` doesn't attempt to judge for itself whether or not you were close to the write answer.
+When you enter a wrong answer, the `SimpleFlashcard` doesn't attempt to judge for itself whether or not you were close to the right answer.
 Instead, it shows you the correct answer and lets you specify how close you thought you were.
 In this case, we were miles off, so we selected 'l', to fail the exercise completely.
 Now to reschedule the exercise: